KODHAGe/vuokrahinnat/README.md

 You'll need a Google API to run the R-stuff, so get one here: https://console.cloud.google.com/

+The web-application itself is not dependant on the R-things, and resides in web/.
+It can be run locally by npm start.
+The leaflet map on the other hand is generated directly from R, and needs to be deployed/run separately.

 Map runs on surge at http://zesty-walk.surge.sh/ and the site at http://vuokrahinnat.surge.sh/